Cogent Communications CEO to Present at an Upcoming Conference

 PR Newswire

-The Credit Suisse 24th Annual Communications Conference is being held virtually.
-Dave Schaeffer will be presenting on Tuesday, June 14th at 10:05 a.m.
+The Cowen and Company 50th Annual Technology, Media & Telecom Conference is being held at the Lotte New York Palace.
+Dave Schaeffer will be presenting on Thursday, June 2nd at 2:10 p.m.
 ET.

 Investors and other interested parties may access a live audio webcast of the conference presentation by going to the "Events" section of Cogent's website at www.cogentco.com/events.
 A replay of the webcast will be available for 90 days following the presentation.